What We Do

 4. is owned or kept for the purpose of dog fighting.

 When an animal has been declared a prohibited dangerous animal, a Prohibited Dangerous Animal Order will be issued on the animal owner.
-The animal must either be removed from the City of Milwaukee within 7 days of receipt of order or destroyed.
-The order may be appealed in writing within 72 hours of receipt of order to the Section.
+The animal must either be removed from the City of Milwaukee within 7 days of issuance or destroyed.
+The order may be appealed in writing within 72 hours of issuance of order.

-DOGS, BARKING-Nuisance Control DISTURBING THE PEACE (barking, howling, crying, etc.) (s.
+DOGS, BARKING - Nuisance Control DISTURBING THE PEACE (barking, howling, crying, etc.) (s.
 78-29) Occasional barking is not illegal.
-Complaints must be made in writing stating the animal's address, the complainant's name, address and phone number and a general description of the problem should be sent to Department of Neighborhood Services, Nuisance Control, 1673 S 9th St, 3rd Floor, Milwaukee, WI 53204.
+Complaints must be made in writing stating the animal's address, the complainant's name, address and phone number and a general description of the problem should be sent to Department of Neighborhood Services, 4001 S 6th St. 2nd Floor, Milwaukee, WI 53021.

 The City no Longer performs animal capture services.
 All requests for capture of nuisance animals such as skunks, raccoons, stray dogs or cats, etc. should be referred to an animal control service or pest control service.
-Stray dogs or cats, etc. should be referred to the new Milwaukee Area Domestic Animal Control Commission MADACC.
+Stray dogs or cats, etc. should be referred to the MADACC.
 It can be reached at 414-649-8640.

 EXTERMINATION OF PESTS.

-COMMERCIAL PESTICIDE APPLICATOR REGISTRATION: Any person who applies pesticides within the City of Milwaukee for profit must be registered with the Nuisance Control & Environmental Health Division.
-There is an annual registration of $30 plus a $15 late fee per person, if applicable.
-For more information or for a pre-application call 286-3535.
-Anyone caught applying pesticides in the City of Milwaukee without the City of Milwaukee's Commercial Pesticide Applicator Registration Certificate will be issued a municipal citation.
+COMMERCIAL PESTICIDE APPLICATOR REGISTRATION: Any person who applies pesticides within the City of Milwaukee for profit must be registered with the Residential Code Enforcement Division.
+There is an annual registration fee plus a late fee per person, if applicable.
+For more information or for a pre-application call 286-8674.

 FARM/EXOTIC/ WILD ANIMALS IN THE CITY (includes special events like petting zoos, festivals, etc.) (s.
 78-5)